Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Treat Anxiety, Depression, and PTSD Through Nervous System Regulation

 Anxiety, depression, and PTSD do not occur in isolation from the body.
 They reflect underlying patterns of nervous system dysregulation, inflammation, and disrupted gut–brain communication.
-When the body remains locked in survival mode, emotional symptoms persist—often despite significant effort, insight, or willpower.
+When the body remains locked in survival mode, emotional symptoms persist—often despite insight, effort, or willpower.

 Addressing mental health at the level of the nervous system changes the trajectory of care.